melissajclark/wp-content/plugins/unsplash-stock-photo-library/README.txt

 == Changelog ==

+= 1.1.1 =
+* Replacing alert warning with console.log msg if Unsplash API feed is down.

 = 1.1 =
 * Improved error and success handling
 * Replacing file_get_contents with cURL for image handling.